A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

-Figure \ref{fig:bondrev} gives an example, and one that illustrates what we will see: if $T$ is independent in both $M$ and $N$, then $B_T(M,N)$ is the free amalgam of $M$ and $N$; also, if, in addition, $T$ is a set of clones, and $M$ and $N$ are positroids, then $B_T(M,N)$ is a positroid.
+Figure \ref{fig:bondex1} gives a simple example that will show the necessity of certain hypotheses in some results below.
+Figure \ref{fig:bondrev} gives an example that is more representative of what we will see: if $T$ is independent in both $M$ and $N$, then $B_T(M,N)$ is the free amalgam of $M$ and $N$; also, if, in addition, $T$ is a set of clones, and $M$ and $N$ are positroids, then $B_T(M,N)$ is a positroid.
 That example shows that bonding two transversal matroids (in fact, multi-path matroids) need not yield a transversal matroid.
-If $M$ and $N$ are the rank-$2$ uniform matroids on $\{1,2,\ldots,q+1\}$ and $\{q,q+1,q+2,q+3,\ldots,2q\}$, respectively, so $T=\{q,q+1\}$, then $B_T(M,N)$ is the rank-$2$ uniform matroid on $\{1,2,\ldots,2q\}$.
+If $M$ and $N$ are the rank-$2$ uniform matroids on $[q+1]$ and $[2q]-[q-1]$, respectively, so $T=\{q,q+1\}$, then $B_T(M,N)$ is the rank-$2$ uniform matroid on $[2q]$.
 Thus, bonding need not preserve representability over a fixed finite field.
 However, bonding preserves membership in classes of matroids that are closed under direct sum, deletion, contraction, and principal extension, such as the class of matroids that are representable over a given infinite field.

 The way that bonding interacts with direct sums, which we treat in the next lemma, is crucial in our work.